Committee on Government Affairs

 The issues to be addressed by the Committee on Government Affairs are mostly those related to hematology research, including funding for the National Institutes of Health (NIH), although the Committee also works with the Committee on Practice to incorporate into its agenda hematology reimbursement issues and other challenges facing the practicing hematologist.
 In addition, the Committee on Government Affairs communicates and coordinates government affairs activities with appropriate public, patient, and professional organizations.
 The Committee also interacts closely with the Committee on Communications, Publications Committee, and Committee on Training to collaborate on projects.

-The Committee on Government Affairs structure includes the Chair of the Committee on Practice and a member of the Committee on Scientific Affairs as liaison members.
+The Committee on Government Affairs structure includes the Chair of the Committee on Practice, a member of the Committee on Scientific Affairs, and the Chair of the ASH Advocacy Leadership Institute as liaison members.

 Members of the Committee on Government Affairs are expected to attend committee meetings, including a two-day meeting involving Capitol Hill visits in the spring and other occasional meetings with members of Congress as well as NIH or other federal agencies as needed throughout the year.
 Committee members are expected to participate in the ASH Grassroots Network (including any event held during the ASH annual meeting), occasional conference calls, and the development of policy statements, comment letters, and other related documents.